steevLP/Tridentwar/README.md

 ## Current Roadmap
 Because this plugin currently is in its early development phase I will update this to more interesting features down the road
 my main goal, for now, is to get a stable plugin to host on servers without issues.
+ - [X] Getting the Plugin to start
+ - [X] Player Amount detection works
+ - [X] Getting the Game to start
+ - [X] Countdown works
+ - [X] All players get a trident assigned
+ - [X] Trident gets properly reset to Thrower (when not dead)
+   - [X] Error occurs when trident hits ground
+   - [ ] does not detect if player somehow remains with tridents
+     - was worked arround by moving players to spectator
+ - [X] Playerdeath Detection works
+ - [X] Alive Counter works
+   - Appears not to track at all
+ - [X] Game winer routine works
+   - death detection is nonfunctional
+ - [X] config gets created
+ - [X] config gets loaded
+ - [ ] minimal players get loaded from config
+ - [X] Writing Spawnpoints into the config works
+ - [ ] Reading Locations from config works
+   - [ ] Players will be teleported to the location wanted
+ - [ ] Player items do not drop on death and get removed